More Facial Procedures in Jupiter

-Dr. David Rankin and Dr. Dev Vibhakar offer a range of procedures designed to refine and rejuvenate a person’s facial features.
-The variety of cosmetic surgery procedures he offers, including facelift surgery, eyelid surgery, rhinoplasty, neck lift, and brow lift, affords his patients the freedom that comes with being able to choose from a number of facial enhancement options.
+Dr. David Rankin, Dr. Dev Vibhakar and Dr. Adam Bauermeister offer a range of procedures designed to refine and rejuvenate a person’s facial features.
+The variety of cosmetic surgery procedures they offer, including facelift surgery, eyelid surgery, rhinoplasty, neck lift, and brow lift, affords patients the freedom that comes with being able to choose from a number of facial enhancement options.

 Also known as a forehead lift, brow lift surgery is designed to correct a drooping forehead and smooth forehead creases that may make a person appear tired or angry.
 Often, a brow lift is performed in conjunction with a facelift to achieve a totally rejuvenated facial appearance.

-Dr. Rankin or Dr. Dev evaluates patients for brow lift surgery at our Jupiter Florida office location.
+Dr. Rankin, Dr. Dev or Dr. Bauermeister evaluate patients for brow lift surgery at our Jupiter Florida office location.
 During the initial consultation, the doctor examines a patient’s skin and facial features to determine what type of procedure best meets his or her unique needs.
 Patients are encouraged to discuss openly what they wish to achieve with brow lift surgery.

 Occasionally, the doctor will recommend another procedure, such as eyelid surgery, that may better meet a patient’s goals.

 To customize the procedure for each individual patient, two methods of brow lift surgery are available.
 Our doctors are skilled in both of these techniques.

 During “open” brow lift surgery, the doctor makes an incision behind the patient’s hairline above each brow.
 This allows the doctor to lift the skin and expose the underlying muscles.
-After altering the muscles of the forehead to reduce wrinkling, the doctor smoothes the skin back over the forehead, removing any excess skin, and sutures it into place.
+After altering the muscles of the forehead to reduce wrinkling, the doctor smooths the skin back over the forehead, removing any excess skin, and sutures it into place.

 Neck lift surgery, also known as neck contouring, is designed to reduce the appearance of sagging skin that may make a person look older than he or she feels.
 A neck lift can also benefit those that have inherited a double chin or a neckline that is poorly defined.
 Neck lift surgery is often performed at the same time as a facelift procedure at our practice for a complete makeover.